-The Human Resources and Compensation Committee annually evaluates our compensation program's positioning in the market.
-The evaluation is performed using a comparator group that serves as a reference group.
+The Human Resources and Compensation Committee periodically evaluates our compensation program's positioning in the market.
+Market positioning assessments are carried out by an independent compensation advisor and evaluations are performed using a comparator group.
 The comparator group comprises Canadian companies in the financial industry, excluding the five major banks, selected based on earnings, net income and market capitalization.